Halichoeres sanchezi: Taxonomy

-Labridae is a very large group, so it is broken into smaller subfamilies, and H. sanchezi falls into the Julidinae subfamily, which contains the saltwater wrasse.
+Labridae is a very large group that is broken into smaller subfamilies.
+H. sanchezi falls into the Julidinae subfamily, which contains the saltwater wrasse.
 Some of the other subfamilies in Labridae include Scarinae, the parrotfish, previously thought to be their own family, and Cheilininae, which holds the largest wrasse species, the humphead wrasse, which can grow to 180 kg.
 Most of the diversity in Halichoeres is located in the tropics of the Indian Ocean and Central America.
 Within its family and subfamily, Halichoeres is one of the most species-rich genera, with over 30 species in the Central American tropics alone.
 H. sanchezi is most closely related to H. melanotis, which is found in Panama, with its next closest relative being H. salmofasciatus near Cocos Island.
 Ichthyologists call this group the H. melanotis species complex, as most wrasse in the area are separated by very small genetic differences.
 The easiest way to differentiate H. sanchezi from these other species is by its namesake spot on the caudal fin.